 Accounts

-In CRM, an account is a company with whom you currently do business, or have done in the past, such as a customer, supplier or vendor.
+In CRM, an account is a company you work with or have worked with in the past, such as a customer, supplier, or vendor.

-Typically accounts are created automatically in Phocas when a new customer is added to your company's ERP system, then added to CRM automatically.
-If you have permission, you can also manually add accounts and delete accounts that are no longer required.
+Accounts are usually created automatically when a new customer is added to your company’s ERP system and then synced to CRM.
+If you have the right permissions, you can also add accounts manually or delete accounts that are no longer needed.

 View a list of all accounts